geocom-gis/tpk_export/readme.md

 In order to use the tool you need:
 - An installation of Python 2.7
 - An installation of arcpy (preinstalled, if you have an ArcMap installed)
+- ArcGIS Desktop 10.3.1 - 10.6.1

 ------
 ## Installation

 1. Create a folder for the script.
-2. Download abd save the tool into the folder.
+2. Download and save the tool into the folder.
 3. Prepare folder structure, example can be found below.

 ------